neurosim/DNN_NeuroSim_V1.4/README.md

 If you use the tool or adapt the tool in your work or publication, you are required to cite the following reference:

-**_X.
-Peng, S. Huang, Y. Luo, X. Sun and S. Yu, ※[DNN+NeuroSim: An End-to-End Benchmarking Framework for Compute-in-Memory Accelerators with Versatile Device Technologies](https://ieeexplore-ieee-org.prx.library.gatech.edu/document/8993491), *§ IEEE International Electron Devices Meeting (IEDM)*, 2019._**
+** J. Lee, A. Lu, W. Li, S. Yu, ※NeuroSim V1.
+4: Extending Technology Support for Digital Compute-in-Memory Toward 1nm Node, *§ IEEE Transactions on Circuits and Systems I: Regular Papers, 2024.**

 If you have logistic questions or comments on the model, please contact :man: [Prof. Shimeng Yu](mailto:shimeng.yu@ece.gatech.edu), and if you have technical questions or comments, please contact :man: [Junmo Lee](mailto:junmolee@gatech.edu) or :man: [James Read](mailto:jread6@gatech.edu) or :woman: [Anni Lu](mailto:alu75@gatech.edu).